ammfat/car-purchase-amount-prediction/README.md

 # Car Purchase Amount Prediction

-Predict Car Price a customer would bought based-on their profile
+Predict car price a customer would buy based-on their profile.
+The dataset used in this project is accessible [here](https://github.com/ammfat/datasets/blob/main/otomotic.csv).